aamersadiq/aamersadiq.github.io/_posts/2019-05-21-Deploying DotNet Core On Aws Linux.markdown

 </code></pre>
 </p>

 <p>Now, we will copy our application code to the EC2 instance.
-To copy our application code, we will install WinSCP (WinSCP is a popular SFTP client and FTP client for Microsoft Windows).
+To copy our application, we will install WinSCP (WinSCP is a popular SFTP client and FTP client for Microsoft Windows).
 Please download and install from <a href="https://winscp.net/eng/download.php" target="_blank">here</a>
 </p>

 <p>